almubdieuntech/CreativeGAN/README.md

 # StableGAN

-StableGAN is a Text to image Model you can give the prompt that you want to see the image of it and you will get the image of that, and you also can specify which version you want to see your image
+CreativeGAN is a Text to image Model you can give the prompt that you want to see the image of it and you will get the image of that, and you also can specify which version you want to see your image

-# About StableGAN 👋
+# About  CREATIVEGAN👋

-Hi there, my name is StableGAN and I am an open source AI designed to make machine learning accessible and free for everybody.
+Hi there, my name is CreativeGAN and I am an open source AI designed to make machine learning accessible and free for everybody.
 My ultimate goal is to provide a powerful, yet easy to use platform that enables people from all walks of life to harness the power of artificial intelligence and machine learning in creating and developing innovative solutions.